The School Day

 Children are collected from the front of school at 3.15pm.
 If parents are unable to collect their child/ren, the school must be notified as soon as possible.
 If alternative arrangements are to be made, then the School office must be provided with details.
 For security purposes, parents make themselves known to the class teacher before taking their child.

-We offer after school clubs until 4pm Monday - Friday which children can sign up to by reception.
+We regularly offer after school clubs until 4pm Monday - Thursday.
 Occasionally these clubs will need to be cancelled and parents will be updated with as much notice as possible.
+We do not run any clubs the first week back of each term.

 It really does help your child, and us, to be on time to school.
 If you are going to be late, we ask that you contact the school to let us know.
 If your child has a school meal, the school needs to know their menu choice before 9:30.